 The court won’t give you legal recourse if you miss the deadline.
 Plus, filing at a later date can affect your case negatively.
 In some cases, however, the court will allow exceptions.

-This article will explain how a statute of limitations applies to your case.
+This article will explain how a statute of limitations for suing in South Carolina applies to your case.
 Let’s explore.

 Why Are Statute of Limitations Necessary?

 On one hand, the statute of limitations protects the interests of the defendant.
 If a plaintiff has a case, they should file within a reasonable time frame.
 If a plaintiff fails to file within a timely fashion, the defendant could lose vital evidence that would help his or her case.

 With no limitations, a victim could sue a defendant decades after an accident.
 With so much of the evidence lost over time, the defendant couldn’t craft a strong defense.

 However, filing deadlines can benefit the plaintiff as well.
 Both parties can gather information and evidence within the allotted time frame.
 As a result, you can gather fresh evidence, and you can find witnesses of the incident.

 If you take too long to file, a witness may fail to remember key events.
 Further, you may lose vital witnesses that could have supported your case.

 Also, your memory could falter as time goes by.
 Small details can make or break your case.
 Even if you can recall details long after the injury, the court may question your credibility because so much time had passed.